stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-Now, the two questions are: how is the vessel home?
-And where do you find sanctuary in it?
+Now, the two questions are: how is the vessel home, and where do you find sanctuary in it?

 #### LYDIA